lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 Multiple Tables

 ![](stahn-guide/sub155_1.png)
-▲ After answering all the questions correctly, switch room and talk to him again to play the next level (if the condition is met).
+▲ After answering all the questions correctly, re-enter the area and talk to him again to play the next level (if the condition is met).
 ▲ The higher the rank, the more answer you have to choose from and the more difficult the game becomes, but the number of questions decreases.

 ---